laszlocph/website/_posts/2019-02-20-How-using-cache-from-can-speed-up-your-Docker-builds-in-DroneCI.md

 First I wrote about layer caching in general and its problems in a distributed setup.

-`--cache-from` is able to solve layer caching reliably in DroneCI even when using the `plugins/docker` plugin to build Docker images.
+`--cache-from` is able to solve layer caching reliably in Drone.io even when using the `plugins/docker` plugin to build Docker images.

 As a closing thought I include this oldie from xkcd.
 If you can save five minutes on a build that is running five times a day, you can easily spend a day or two optimizing it with `--cache-from`.
 So what are you waiting for?